johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 **Bedroom**

-Plastic container with a hole cut out
+Plastic container with a hole cut out with a 5 meter USB extension cable to the server.

 ![](https://user-images.githubusercontent.com/43075793/123302111-a640d780-d51c-11eb-89bd-f18de3fd0d83.png)